 3.04 Where there is a written agreement outlining the terms of the resolution, a University employee designated by the voluntary accountability process facilitator, will monitor the implementation of these terms.
 Failure to comply with the agreed upon terms may lead to sanctions or discipline.

 3.05 If a Voluntary Accountability process is not successful, the person who acts as the facilitator of the process shall prepare a written report that simply notes that an agreement was not achieved, a copy of which shall be provided to the participants.
 Supports, services and accommodation will continue to be available to all Students affected by Gendered and Sexual Violence.

 3.07 A copy of the terms of the resolution shall be confidentially retained by the University and shall not be placed in official Student files.

-4.00 University Reporting: Reports can be made to the Sexual Violence Support Advocate, Senior Advisor of Dispute Resolution and Support, the Deans of Students or Residence Life Managers.
+4.00 University Reporting: Reports can be made to the Sexual Violence Support Coordinator, Senior Advisor of Dispute Resolution and Support, the Deans of Students or Residence Life Managers.
 Reports can be made in-person, by email, or by phone and may be made by someone who has experienced Gendered or Sexual Violence, or someone who has witnessed Gendered or Sexual Violence.
 Anonymous Reports will also be accepted however the University’s ability to respond may be limited by the information available.